Depression is both a physical and psychological condition.

 5. Blurred Consciousness

 People who suffer from depression often report memory problems and an inability to concentrate.
 For healthy people experiencing brain fog, rest is enough to restore their functionality.
 If the condition lasts for an extended period and rest or sleep does not alleviate symptoms, then it could be a sign of a more serious problem and support should be sought.

 Gynaecologists say many factors can affect the menstrual cycle.
 Depression can alter duration and increase pain.
 Studies have shown that menstruation can worsen symptoms of depression.
 64% of women report feeling worse 5-10 days before their period.

 People with diabetes have a high risk of developing depression.
 Those suffering from depression are at a higher than average risk of developing diabetes.
 Symptoms include an unhealthy attitude towards food and weight gain.
 This disease also impacts on the immune system, which worsens the symptoms of depression and other related mental health conditions.

 Anxiety causes the release of cortisol, a stress hormone, and it increases the release of insulin.
 This reduces the level of sugar in the blood, making the individual want to consume sweeter related foods.

 Depression affects neurotransmitters and neurohormones that regulate response to stress, inflammation, and body systems.
 For those with a permanent migraine are 2-3 times more likely to suffer from depression than the general population.
 Both migraine and depression have common roots in the brain, and they can develop due to environmental or genetic reasons.

-If you would like support and information, The Devon Clinic offers a free consultation for all new clients.
-To book yours simply telephone us on 01803 500300 or complete the form below.
+If you would like to book your consultation for just £10, please telephone us on 01803 500300 or complete the form below.